nfdi4plants/nfdi4plants.github.io/src/content/docs/AnnotatedResearchContext.md

  -->
 ### Collaborative work and versioning

-ARCs are based on the lightweight and decentralized version-control system [git][kb-git].
+ARCs are based on the lightweight and decentralized version-control system [git][kb-VersionControlGit].
 Thereby, every ARC contains its entire previous versions and is shipped together with them.
-Distribution and management of access rights is accomplished via DataPLANT’s GitLab instance functioning as [DataHUB][kb-datahub].
+Distribution and management of access rights is accomplished via DataPLANT’s GitLab instance functioning as [DataHUB][kb-DataHub].
 The git extension Git LFS takes care of files with a size of >100 Mb, as it stores the files in a separate location to avoid long synchronization times and creates a pointer file in the repository to establish a connection.
 Git (LFS) also ensures integrity of your data, as all objects in git are accessed using the SHA-1 hash function.
 Changing the content of a file thereby also results in a change of the checksum.
-This prevents corruption of files, as Git will return an error if some data cannot be found based on its checksum (see also [git][kb-git]).
+This prevents corruption of files, as Git will return an error if some data cannot be found based on its checksum (see also [git][kb-VersionControlGit]).
 <!-- TODOs: move some git details to git article and rather link here -->

 ## ARC features & prospects

 ### Single point of entry logic

 Once an ARC is filled, it should be able to target and interact with multiple platforms and services for research data management and computation.
 ARCs are stored on DataPLANTs DataHUB (GitLab), which enables collaborative work and version control immediately after initiation.
-Currently developed converters will be able to extract, transform, and validate metadata within an ARC to established standards like the Research Object Crate (RO-Crate) and facilitate an automatic upload to desired domain-specific [endpoint repositories][kb-Repositories] (such as GEO, MetaboLights, or PRIDE).
+Currently developed converters will be able to extract, transform, and validate metadata within an ARC to established standards like the Research Object Crate (RO-Crate) and facilitate an automatic upload to desired domain-specific [endpoint repositories][kb-PublicDataRepositories] (such as GEO, MetaboLights, or PRIDE).
 Reproducible and transparent analyses are furthermore supported by connectivity to the workflow management system Galaxy.

 ### Data provenance & integrity